saitzaw/spark-scala-docker/README.md

 - CI/CD
 - Data profiler
 - Integration with DBT
-- Integration with Apache Iceberg and Delta lake
+- Integration with Apache Iceberg
 - integration with Aapche Kafka